Eric Trump says he was spit on at Chicago cocktail lounge

 "For a party that preaches tolerance, this once again demonstrates they have very little civility," he said.
 "When somebody is sick enough to resort to spitting on someone, it just emphasizes a sickness and desperation and the fact that we're winning."

-His comments came after reports of the alleged spitting incident Tuesday night at The Aviary in Chicago's West Loop area.
-The Associated Press sent an email Wednesday seeking comment on behalf of the lounge.
+His comments came after reports of the alleged spitting incident Tuesday night at The Aviary in Chicago's trendy West Loop area.
+The Associated Press sent an email Wednesday to the lounge's owners, the award-winning Alinea Group, seeking comment.

+One of the restaurant group's co-owners, Nick Kokonas, invited the national champion Clemson football team to eat at his restaurants in January after President Trump served them fast food at the White House.

 Chicago police spokesman Anthony Guglielmi said on Twitter that officers assisted the Secret Service with a "law enforcement matter" and deferred inquiries to the agency.